Memorable Manitobans: Thomas Spence (1832-1900)

 Born in Edinburgh, Scotland on 3 June 1832, the son of a solicitor of the Supreme Court of Scotland, he came to Canada in 1862 with a party of engineers sent out to erect forts at Port Levis, Quebec.
 In 1866 he came west to the Red River where he practised law and conveyancing.
 There he married Carlotte Cook.
 On behalf of the Indians of the settlement, he was instrumental in sending to the Prince of Wales an invitation, written in Cree on birch bark, asking him to visit Red River in 1867.

 In 1867, he opened a retail store at Portage la Prairie.
 He persuaded the Council of settlers there to petition the British Government for a legally constituted administration.
 He was elected President of the reorganized Council which was set up as New Caledonia, but later became known as the Republic of Manitobah.
-The boundaries of the Republic extended south from Lake Manitoba to the American border and from the western boundary of the district of Assiniboia to the 100th meridian.
+The boundaries of the Republic extended south from Lake Manitoba to the American border and from the western boundary of the district of Assiniboia to the 100th Meridian.
 When the government undertook to raise taxes the Hudson’s Bay Company, as well as some of the traders, refused to pay.
 A shoemaker named MacPherson was arrested for libel, declaring that the taxes were purchasing liquor for the President and Council.
 The Republic was never recognized by the British authorities.
 Public sympathy was on the side of MacPherson and the Republic of Manitobah collapsed in 1868.

 According to his parliamentary testimony in 1874, he “had organized a Provisional Government in 1867 over a part of the territory which was occupied by about four hundred people,” and “had communicated this organization to the Imperial Government, and upon hearing from the Imperial authorities that our proceedings were illegal, the organization was broken up.
 This matter had nothing whatever to do with the outbreak or disturbances in 1869 or 1870.
 This organization was made simply as a matter of protection for ourselves, as we were outside the Government of the Council of Assiniboia, as Governor McTavish informed me himself.”

 On 25 January 1870, he was arrested briefly by Louis Riel and was an English delegate to the Convention of Forty from St. Peter’s.
 In 1870 he was the editor of the New Nation, the Riel government paper.
 Initially residing in St. Boniface, by 1872 he had moved to Point Douglas.
-He was later described by J. H. O’Donnell as having “quite a few of the characteristics of Wilkins Micawber; he was always living in great expectations, and when they were not materializing he became depressed, and would tell dramatically how shamefully his services had been overlooked by the federal government.”
+He was later described by John Harrison O’Donnell as having “quite a few of the characteristics of Wilkins Micawber; he was always living in great expectations, and when they were not materializing he became depressed, and would tell dramatically how shamefully his services had been overlooked by the federal government.”
 He was Roman Catholic and friendly with Bishop Taché.

 He served as Clerk of the short-lived Legislative Council (1871-1976) and Clerk of the Legislative Assembly of Manitoba (1878-1885).
 As an immigration pamphleteer, he produced such items as Manitoba and North-West of the Dominion (1876) and The Prairie Lands of Canada (1879).
 In 1879, he was a founding member of the Manitoba Historical Society.
 He was census commissioner for the North-West Territories in 1881 and 1885.
 For a time he was Canadian immigration agent in California.
 In 1895, he moved to Edmonton, Alberta where he was Assistant Registrar in the land offices there.

-He died at Edmonton in March 1900.
+He died at Edmonton, Alberta on 22 March 1900.

 See also: